2023 Best Political Science & Government Schools in Georgia

 Top 10 Best Political Science & Government Schools

-Our analysis found Emory University to be the best school for political science and government students who want to pursue a degree in Georgia.
-Located in the large city of Atlanta, Emory is a private not-for-profit college with a large student population.
+Our 2023 rankings named Emory University the best school in Georgia for political science and government students.
+Located in the large city of Atlanta, Emory is a private not-for-profit school with a large student population.

 While working on their degree, political science majors at Emory accumulate an average of around $19,750 in student debt.